teamdelta2016/TeamDelta/Documentation/spec.md

 We will build a desktop application which allows the user to click through images sourced from Google's Street View API, while applying various degrees of image processing to simulate the road through the eyes of an older person.
 This system will comprise three main components; User Interface, Driving Engine and Image Processing, and the requirements for each are listed below:

 ####User Interface
+*This component displays images to the user and requests and processes their responses (e.g. advancing, changing the view or choosing a junction).
+It will be developed by Alex (approx. 15-20 hours) and Anna (approx. 5-10 hours).*

 The user should be able to advance to the next location along the road with a new Street View image by holding the forwards arrow key (a “hop”).

 The user interface should display the current location to the user.